 Collagen five is designed for cell surfaces, hair and placenta

-Without collagen we would just disintegrate.
+Without collagen, we would just disintegrate.

 2. Vitamin C synthesises carnitine.
 What is that, you may ask, as I did.
-It turns out carnitine is an important compound that is synthesised from the amino acids (protein building blocks) lysine and methionine and is required for transporting fatty acids into the mitochondria (energy center) of the cell where they are broken down creating energy for the cell.
+It turns out carnitine is an important compound that is synthesised from the amino acids (protein building blocks) lysine and methionine and is required for transporting fatty acids into the mitochondria (energy centre) of the cell where they are broken down creating energy for the cell.

 3. Vitamin C helps in the syntheses of the neurotransmitter that doubles as a hormone, neuroepinephrine.
 Neuroepinephrine also known as noradrenaline, controls our stress levels and the fight or flight response as a hormone.
 As a neurotransmitter it controls our focusing and responding actions and acts on our sympathetic nervous system in regard to our fight or flight response.